It's not always quiet during the quiet period, and it’s important to hear about potential issues prior to mortgage closing.

-Now mortgage businesses can proactively reduce repurchase risk and keep closings on track with help from Equifax Undisclosed Debt Solutions.
-You can continuously monitor borrower files and lender loans for increased risk such as new credit activity or excessive debt-to-income during the quiet period—the time between the original credit file pull and loan closing—which helps you:
+Now mortgage businesses can proactively mitigate repurchase risk and keep closings on track with help from Equifax Undisclosed Debt Solutions.
+We constantly monitor borrower files and provide daily alerts to mortgage originators of activity that may represent potential risk associated with mortgage loans in their pipelines during the quiet period - the time between the original credit file pull and loan closing - which helps you:

-As the pioneering provider of Undisclosed Debt Monitoring, the industry’s original undisclosed debt tool, Equifax is now trusted by nearly half of the nation’s top 50 lenders.
-From originators to investors, more mortgage businesses rely on Equifax to help them protect against undisclosed risk and restore long-term confidence in the mortgage origination process.
+As the pioneering provider of Undisclosed Debt MonitoringTM, the industry's original undisclosed debt tool, Equifax is now trusted by nearly half of the nation's top 50 lenders.
+From originators to investors, more mortgage businesses rely on Equifax to help them protect against undisclosed risk and enhance long-term confidence in the mortgage origination process.